millipedes/VoidOS_dot_files/README.md

 If you wish to back these up, do it before running the install script!

 The installation script installs all programs specified in packages.txt using the `xbps-install` command.
-In order to best fir your needs, you can edit this file to reflect what packages you want (one common thing that I do not have is any graphics drivers, please see the
+In order to best fit your needs, you can edit this file to reflect what packages you want (one common thing that I do not have is any graphics drivers, please see the
 [void docs](https://docs.voidlinux.org/config/graphical-session/graphics-drivers/index.html)
 to see if you need any).

-<em>When you have backed up your files<\em> and edited packages.txt to fit your
+<em>When you have backed up your files</em> and edited packages.txt to fit your
 needs, installation is completed using:

 ```